ciwen3/Public/Python/Steganography/README.md

 # Steganography

-This Steganography program was created to hide or encode a message in a PNG image by manipulating the pixel data and to retrieve or decode the message from an image made with this program.
+- This Steganography program was created to hide or encode a message/file in a PNG image by manipulating the pixel data and to retrieve or decode the message from an image made with this program.
+- the PoC is a Proof-of-Concept on how this could be weaponized to get a harmless seeming PNG past EDR and Anti virus that contains hidden commands. the PoC program will decode the hidden commands and run them in a terminal with whatever access it has.

 ## This project is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using this project.